 Neil GriffithsBoard Mentor

-Neil's career spans 30 years with blue chip corporate and private equity businesses covering the retail, leisure and property sectors and he currently serves as a Non-executive Director on the Board of City Pub Group.
+Neil's career spans 30 years with blue-chip corporate and private-equity businesses, covering the retail, leisure and property sectors.
+He currently serves as a Non-executive Director on the Board of AIM-listed City Pub Group and the ecommerce technology company, Starstock.

-He was COO of Punch Taverns from 2013-16 and other senior roles included Chief Strategy Officer, Group Property and Development Director, and Turnaround Director.
+He was COO of Punch Taverns from 2013 to 2016.
+Other senior roles include, Chief Strategy Officer, Group Property & Development Director and Turnaround Director.
 His experience at Punch covered £6bn of corporate and asset-based transactions.

 Neil is a Trustee Director for the Prince of Wales initiative 'Pub is The Hub', which promotes the development of rural services.
-He also supports the charity Teach First as a business coach and is a former council member of the British Beer & Pub Association, having sat on panels and committees for both the BBPA and Royal Institution of Chartered Surveyors.
-He is also a mentor supporting members of the Criticaleye network"
+He also supports the charity Teach First as a Business Coach and is a former Council Member of the British Beer & Pub Association, having sat on panels and committees for both the BBPA and Royal Institution of Chartered Surveyors.

-Neil has a BSc in Urban Estate Management, is a Chartered Surveyor, and a Member of the Institute of Arbitrators.
-Neil extended his coaching skills through Ashridge Business School and volunteers as an executive coach with the charity Teach First, supporting young teachers with managerial development programmes.
+Neil has a BSc in Urban Estate Management, is a Chartered Surveyor and a Member of the Institute of Arbitrators.
+Neil also volunteers as an Executive Coach with the charity Teach First, supporting young teachers with managerial development programmes.

 He lives in Hertfordshire with his wife and has three grown up children.
-In his spare time enjoys a very active outdoor life with his dog, golf clubs, motorbikes and his wife’s horses.
+In his spare time, Neil enjoys a very active outdoor life with his dog, golf clubs, motorbikes and his wife’s horses.